Nasdaq MarketSite: Exterior

 Nasdaq MarketSite is located at the northwest corner of 4 Times Square, facing Broadway to the west and 43rd Street to the north, along Times Square in the Midtown Manhattan neighborhood of New York City.
 It has an eight-story cylindrical facade.
 At street level is a three-story glass facade.
 The glass curtain wall was meant to allow clear views of the broadcast studios behind it.
 Above the studio, the facade consists of a giant LED display, variously cited as measuring 12000 ft2 or 14000 ft2.
 Measuring 120 ft high, the display was the world's largest at the time of its completion.
 The display is allowed because 4 Times Square is exempt from zoning rules regarding signs.

-The display is made of about 8,200 or 8,400 panels manufactured by Saco Smart Vision.
+The LED display is made of about 8,200 or 8,400 panels manufactured by Saco Smart Vision.
 The panels, in turn, are powered by over 800 units behind the screen, which are similar to the size of a shoebox.
 The LEDs are spaced as closely as 20 mm apart.
 With over 18 million LEDs, the display can show information at a computer display standard of 1280x1824.
 The panels are 18 in thick.
 As designed, the sign was lit every day from 7 a.m. to 1 a.m., displaying advertisements, videos, news broadcasts, and financial and market information.
 Companies are identified by logos rather than their ticker symbols.

 The display is interrupted by thirty square windows.
 The windows are arranged into five rows, which illuminate a portion of Condé Nast's space.
 The panels are covered with translucent coating, but water seepage from the windows can sometimes damage the display.
 There is a 3 ft catwalk and a ventilation space behind the display, which created an effect resembling a tunnel.
 At 4 Times Square's opening, Nasdaq leased the sign space from the Durst Organization for $2 million a year.